The Fourteen Precepts of Interbeing: Fourteen Guidelines for Engaged Buddhism by Thich Nhat Hanh

 13. Possess nothing that should belong to others.
 Respect the property of others, but prevent others from profiting from human suffering or the suffering of other species of the Earth.

 14. Do not mistreat your body.
 Learn to handle it with respect.
 Do not look on your body as only an instrument.
-Preserver vital energies (sexual, breath, spirit) for the realization of the Way.
-(For brothers and sisters who are not monks and nuns:) Sexual expression should not take place without love and a long-term commitment.
+Preserve vital energies (sexual, breath, spirit) for the realization of the Way.
+(For brothers and sisters who are not monks and nuns:) Sexual expression should not take place without love and along-term commitment.
 In sexual relationships, be aware of future suffering that may be caused.
 To preserve the happiness of others, respect the rights and commitments of others.
 Be fully aware of the responsibility of bringing new lives into the world.
 Meditate on the world into which you are bringing new beings.